 Security deposits for rent may not exceed 3 months’ rent.
 They may be granted as a loan by the Jobcenter upon application before signing the lease – if special conditions are met.

 The payment of brokerage fees by the Jobcenter can only be granted if the rental of an apartment is not otherwise possible without a broker.

 There are many ways to find an apartment.
 But it is sometimes very difficult!
 Please do not fall for dubious offers.
 Often people offer apartments at very low prices but want to have the deposit or another amount of money and the first rent before you even get to see the apartment.
 They may tell you they themselves live abroad or another excuse why they cannot be on site and that the keys of the apartment would be sent after paying the amount of money or handed over by a third person.
 If you pay, you will never see a key and the money is gone.

-It is usual and serious that you look at an apartment, and then you and also the landlord decide whether you want to sign a lease for this apartment.
+It is usually and reputably done in this way:you look at an apartment, and then you and also the landlord decide whether you want to sign a lease for this apartment.
 Only after both parties have signed the contract, the deposit is due and before moving in, the rent is due, i.e. only then you should pay!

 We wish you success with your search for an apartment!